Different uses for voting

 "Subdividing" a department to list it as several agencies lets a supporter place 1 card in each new column -- for maximum influence with minimum cards.
 But opponents can do the same with negative cards, so there is no net advantage -- if the factions are equal in size.

 But splitting departments helps the larger faction.
 Say a majority has 36 cards or influence points to give to Dept. B while their opposition has 16 points to place against B. The square root of 36 minus the square root of 16 is 6 - 4 = 2.
 Now say the majority divides the department into 4 line items.
 They give 9 points to each and the opponents put 4 against each.
 The calculation is now 4 × the square root of 9 minus 4 times the square root of 4.
 4 × 3 - 4 × 2 = 12-8 = 4.
-This lets the majority double its affect.
+This lets the majority double its power.

 The fair-share version reduces that incentive by making the tax rate a function of the percentage change.
 Say Dept. B starts from 100 units and the majority adds 36; that is 36% [36/100].
 If they divide it into 4 line items each starting with 25 units and then add 9 to each, that too is 36% [9/25] and each still gets the tax rate for a change of 36%.
 Multiplying that tax rate by the item's starting budget(s) makes the rule fair to large and small agencies.